Luke burst into the viewing room.

 He has so much to thank him for.
 Whether the old man realized it or not, he helped Luke change his life around and get it back on track, to where it was before his fiancée left him.
 He owed the old guy so much.

 Luke wandered into Barnaby’s with the group of six thirsty cops from the 84th.
 He received the usual smiling welcome from the barman, Benny.

 While his colleagues stopped to chat briefly with the amiable barman, Luke continued to walk ahead, moving deeper into the bar.
 Maybe by chance, the old man may be in there tonight.

 Luke stopped at the end of the bar to scan the patrons in the bar room.
 Suddenly Luke’s eyes widened as they locked onto a grey haired, elderly male seated on his own with his back to Luke, at a table near the back wall.

 It was the grey fedora hat sitting on the table beside the old man that initially caught Luke’s attention, followed by the light weight overcoat over the back of his chair.

 Finally.
 Luke quickly weaved his way around the occupied tables towards the old man.
 He had so much to thank him for, but he was more so relieved that he could finally let the old man know just how accurate he was with his predictions.

 ‘You’re a tough one to try and locate…’ Luke said.
-A huge grin illuminated his face as he walked around to the front of the old man’s table.
+A huge grin illuminated his face as he made his way to a seat at the old man’s table.